SteezCram/SteezCram/README.md

 ### Hello I'm SteezCram

-My real name is Thomas Croizet.
+My real name is Thomas CROIZET.
 I'm a young developer from France.
 Mostly I develop on my spare time.

 I love web and system developement.
 You can do anything once you has learned them.